"When Custer struck Hampton at Hunterstown, he was actually trying to ascertain

 Gettysburg National Parks Service

-Battlefield, also known as North Cavalry Field, is a National Shrine waiting to be fully appreciated and brought into the
+Cavalry Battlefield, also known as North Cavalry Field, is a National Shrine waiting to be fully appreciated and brought into

-fold of sacred places visited regularly by patrons of Gettysburg National Military Park.
-Fields and barns to either side of
+the fold of sacred places visited regularly by patrons of Gettysburg National Military Park.
+Fields and barns to either side

-the Hunterstown road, just to the south of old town square mark the site of a significant cavalry fight waged there after
+of the Hunterstown road, just to the south of old town square mark the site of a significant cavalry fight waged there

-4:00 PM on July 2, 1863.
-Union participants involved were Michigan Troopers under Brigadier General George Armstrong Custer
+after 4:00 PM on July 2, 1863.
+Union participants involved were Michigan Troopers under Brigadier General George Armstrong

-versus the Confederacy’s famous Cobb’s Georgia Legion, with support from Phillips Georgia Legion, the 2nd South
+Custer versus the Confederacy’s famous Cobb’s Georgia Legion, with support from Phillips Georgia Legion, the 2nd

-Carolina Cavalry and 1st North Carolina Cavalry.
-They were under the overall direction of the capable Brigadier General Wade
+South Carolina Cavalry and 1st North Carolina Cavalry.
+They were under the overall direction of the capable Brigadier General

-were established a mile apart with Custer’s men establishing their artillery at Felty-Tate Ridge on the northern end,
+mile apart with Custer’s men establishing their artillery at Felty-Tate Ridge on the northern end, to oppose Hampton’s

-Pennsylvania bank barn west of the road.
+barn west of the road.
 Felty’s barn was even large enough to conceal Lieutenant A.C.M.
-Pennington’s
+Pennington’s 2nd U.S. Battery